 Dim sum is a Cantonese custom that you can enjoy at various locations throughout Kuala Lumpur.
 Dim Sum, literally translated as “to touch your heart,” originated in the teahouses of China but this charming way of dining has made inroads into most parts of Asia and has become part of the culture in Malaysia and beyond.
 Although it was originally considered inappropriate to enjoy a cup of tea...
 Read our full review of Dim sum in Kuala Lumpur.

 Familiar with Cantonese cuisine?
-It’s more than just dim sum, with roast duck being an institution all of its own.
-In London, the Four Seasons’ roast duck restaurant has become famous, particularly in Cantonese circles, for being the best outside of Hong Kong.
-Now two siblings who worked for eight years in the London Bayswater establishment along with other ex-London based relatives have...
+It’s more than just dim sum, with roast duck being an institution all of its own....
 Read our full review of Village Roast Duck.

 With a large Chinese population in Malaysia, it comes as no surprise that many prized dishes from China have become commonplace.
 Some of them are just too good to miss, like Beijing’s famous duck dish, Peking...
 Read our full review of Peking duck in Kuala Lumpur.

 The Indian dining experience does not get much more sumptuous (or over the top) than at Bombay Palace, set in colonial bungalow on the edge of KLCC.
 It's on the pricey side, especially if you order wine, but the food is reliably good.
 Stand-out dishes include the butter chicken (creamy chicken curry) and the palak paneer.
 Bombay Palace is at 215 Jalan Tun Razak, just to the north of the Royal...
 Read our full review of Bombay Palace.